AKIRA-MIYAKE/node-lambda-utilities/README.md

 + CloudFormation Custom Resource event and response
 + Context

-`lambda-utilities` provides DynamoDBStreams event type definition that B does not provide.
+`lambda-utilities` provides DynamoDBStreams event type definition that `@types/aws-lambda` does not provide.
 In addition, `lambda-utilities` provides a generic interface for its own event handler.

 ```